What is an NPS survey?

 Relationship vs transactional NPS surveys

 There are two types of NPS surveys: relationship and transactional surveys.
 Use both to benchmark your overall customer experience and pinpoint areas of improvement.
-Dedicated NPS software makes it easy.
+A dedicated NPS tool makes it easy.

 Relationship (or relational) NPS